 Numbers talk when it comes to boards and executive leaders.
 Especially when those facts and figures tied to the bottom line.
 Odds are, you’re already delivering some reporting and metrics to those running your business, but either the cadence isn’t regular or the metrics are cumbersome to produce.
 The key for boards and senior leadership is consistent and customized executive-level reporting.

 Explore ways to help your team transform from manual, time-consuming reporting and analysis to dashboard-driven KPI tracking.
 Gain an understanding from key board members and senior executives about the data that resonates with them and automate the delivery of custom reports on a regular basis.
 Keeping security operations top-of-mind in a context that speaks to the board’s overall goals for the business helps move security operations from tactical necessity to strategic priority.

 The Anguish: Emerging Threats and the Next Breach

 Sixty-seven percent of CISOs believe their organization will be the victim of a breach this year that will decrease shareholder value and have long-term ramifications with regard to reputation and brand damage.
 The rise of artificial intelligence, the lower threshold of knowledge required to mount a successful attack and the profitability of cybercrime all point to a continued uptick in threat actors and new exploits.
 No wonder CISOs aren’t sleeping.

 The Antidote: Tighten Up Incident Response

-If a breach is a matter of when, not if, then incident response is of paramount importance to minimize impact to the business both internally and externally.
+If a breach is a matter of when not if, then the incident response is of paramount importance to minimize impact to the business both internally and externally.

 While there may not be a single magic cure, solutions do exist to treat the symptoms that plague the average CISO.
 Applying the right mix of resources and shoring up processes can help security leaders start getting a little bit of relief.
 And maybe even a little bit of much-needed shuteye.